-- 14. Institutions have highlighted a number of approaches to, and factors that are important in, support for staff and students with Themes work: - Working closely with students, engaging with Students' Associations/Unions and using existing mechanisms, such as Student Partnership Agreements - Institutional team composition securing membership from across the institution - Student interns institutions are increasingly engaging students as interns, from undergraduates to postgraduate research students and in both contributory and leading roles and in promotional work - Communities of practice developing Theme-specific networks/fora open to staff and students for sharing practice and ideas and also linking with existing established networks and groups - Bespoke ad hoc Theme events a wide range of bespoke events dedicated to Themes work - conferences, seminars, workshops - Competitive local project bids selection involving staff and students in decisions about funding of local projects - Senior staff involvement having visible support from senior managers and keeping them regularly updated on activity - Shared digital working space having a shared digital working space for those involved in Theme work - Using existing process such as staff performance/career review processes and course annual monitoring and review processes. - Sharing learning of both outputs and outcomes so that learning about what works well and what doesn't can be applied to future activity - Staff time allowing staff who are undertaking substantive work under the theme to negotiated with their line managers time to do this - Briefing student representatives student sabbatical officers specifically, about Themes work and encouraging engagement - Effective communication of events and activity using established communication and promotion mechanisms that might be different for staff and students - Leadership and responsibility devolving work and having clearly defined staff and student leads responsible for project implementation and evaluation.
+Institutions have highlighted a number of approaches to, and factors that are important in, support for staff and students with Theme work:

+- Working closely with students, engaging with students' associations/unions and using existing mechanisms, such as Student Partnership Agreements. - Institutional team composition securing membership from across the institution. - Student interns institutions are increasingly engaging students as interns, from undergraduates to postgraduate research students and in both contributory and leading roles and in promotional work. - Communities of practice developing Theme-specific networks/fora open to staff and students for sharing practice and ideas and also linking with existing established networks and groups. - Bespoke ad hoc Theme events a wide range of bespoke events dedicated to Themes work - conferences, seminars, workshops. - Competitive local project bids selection involving staff and students in decisions about funding of local projects. - Senior staff involvement having visible support from senior managers and keeping them regularly updated on activity. - Shared digital working space having a shared digital working space for those involved in Theme work. - Using existing process, such as staff performance/career review processes and course annual monitoring and review processes. - Sharing learning of both outputs and outcomes so that learning about what does and does not work well can be applied to future activity. - Staff time allowing staff who are undertaking substantive work under the Theme to negotiate with their line managers time to do this. - Briefing student representatives student sabbatical officers specifically, about Theme work and encouraging engagement. - Effective communication of events and activity using established communication and promotion mechanisms that might be different for staff and students. - Leadership and responsibility devolving work and having clearly defined staff and student leads responsible for project implementation and evaluation.